Asset Finance for

 However, with asset finance your business will have the freedom to take advantage of those expansion opportunities, without compromising crucial cash flow or the running of day to day operations.

 Often referred to as equipment refinance or capital release, asset refinance allows businesses to release equity contained in already owned assets.
-By releasing capital locked in assets, you can increase your cash flow, raise money for new equipment purchases and take advantage of growth and expansion opportunities - all without having to take out a business loan.
+By releasing capital locked in assets, you can increase your cash flow, raise money for new equipment purchases and take advantage of growth and expansion opportunities.

 - Use the unlocked cash injection however your business requires